Proposition 218 process for ETSGSA’s proposed SGMA Operational Assessment

 Financing Groundwater Sustainability in East Turlock Subbasin GSA

-If a GSA fails to develop and implement a local GSP and/or the GSP is deemed inadequate by the Department of Water Resources (“DWR”), intervention by the State Water Resources Board (“SWRCB”) is triggered.
+If a GSA fails to develop and implement a local GSP and/or the GSP is deemed inadequate by DWR, intervention by the State Water Resources Control Board (“SWRCB”) is triggered.
 The SWRCB will then determine whether to consider making a probationary determination of the basins.
 For basins in probation, SGMA imposes certain reporting requirements and the SWRCB will impose additional fees to recover the costs of state intervention activities.

-In June of 2021, ETSGSA landowners and Board approved a Proposition 218 fee to fund the operation of the GSA and the development of the Turlock Subbasin GSP.
+In June 2021, ETSGSA landowners and Board approved a Proposition 218 fee to fund the operation of the GSA and the development of the Turlock Subbasin GSP.
 ETSGSA must now implement the GSP and begin to demonstrate progress towards achieving sustainability.
-The current fees passed in 2021 are not adequate to support the increased activity required to implement the GSP.
+The current Operational Budget fees passed in 2021 are not adequate to support the increased activity required to implement the GSP.
 ETSGSA is immediately responsible for implementing the GSP, and adequate revenues needed for operations and implementation.

 Prop 218 Timeline